kharchenkolab/gpsFISH/README.md

 ## Tutorials

-Please see the following tutorials for detailed examples of how to use conos:
+Please see the following tutorials for detailed examples of how to use gpsFISH:

 ### Platform effect estimation:
 * [HTML version](https://htmlpreview.github.io/?https://github.com/kharchenkolab/gpsFISH/blob/main/doc/simulation_training.html)